waynodiablo/Oystercard/boris_bikes.md

 describe Bike do

-  it "should not be broken after we create it" do
+  it 'should not be broken after we create it' do
     bike = Bike.new
     expect(bike).not_to be_broken
   end

-  it "should be able to break" do
+  it 'should be able to break' do
     bike = Bike.new
     bike.break!
     expect(bike).to be_broken
   end

-  it "should be able to get fixed" do
+  it 'should be able to get fixed' do
     bike = Bike.new
     bike.break!
     bike.fix!